Media and gender: Damsel in distress

-Representations of men
+Representation of men

+On social media

 Men are proportionally represented by media more often compared to women, and these portrayals often draw on sexist stereotypes.
-Male characters in film and television are typically more tough, aggressive, domineering, etc. than the average man they are meant to represent.
+Male characters in film and television are typically tougher and more aggressive, reckless or domineering than the average man they are meant to represent.

 Media often plays a role in the acceptance of negative values as the perceived norm for men and masculinity.
 Masculinity is a set of ideas related to the behavior and appearance of men and boys.
 Some argue that most societies socialize men and boys to assume that they are superior, leader, aggressive and entitled.
 According to the hegemonic masculinity model of gender studies, men who demonstrate power, strength, bravery, fearlessness, virility, competitiveness etc.. can assert their (supposed) superiority over women and consolidate their general position of dominance over them (physically, intellectually, and sexually).

 Media representations of sports and athletes contribute to the construction of a dominant model of masculinity centered on strength and an ambivalent relationship to violence, encouraging boys and men to take risks and to be aggressive.

 The UNESCO's section for Media Development and Society advocates for gender equality in sports media.
 "Sports coverage is hugely powerful in shaping norms and stereotypes about gender.
 Media has the ability to challenge these norms, promoting a balanced coverage of men's and women's sports and a fair portrayal of sportspeople – irrespective of gender".
 The campaign "Her Moments Matter" highlighted the fact that biased media representations of sports athletes have repercussions on women's self-confidence and the perception they have of themselves.

 Advertisements often use male actors when promoting alcoholic beverages, banking services, or credit cards.
 When men are acting on a television commercial, they are usually performing activities such as playing sports, driving around girls, repairing cars, drinking, relaxing, and having fun.
-Advertisements for cars are often highly dependent on the sexuality of women actors, but not for male actors.

-Also, when a man is promoting on an advertisement, they usually speak about the product and do not use it.
-They seem to be the beneficiary of the product or service, typically performed by women.

 Film historian Miriam Hansen argues the way female gaze came to film during the flapper films of the 1920s, specifically citing the famous Italian-American actor Rudolph Valentino as having been used on the screen to draw in a female audience as an embodiment of male beauty.

+Following the banning of an advertisement where a wife asks pest exterminators to dispose of pests with one being her husband, CEO Fiona Jolly of the Advertising Standards Authority in Australia said in an interview that it was common for men in advertising to be portrayed as dithery and less capable compared to their partners.
+Gender stereotyping in British advertisements have been banned since 2017.

+A study published in 2021 found that of the top-rated US sitcoms from 1980 to 2017, newer sitcoms portrayed fathers as increasingly foolish, and less likely to demonstrate parenting roles.
+The study found that 18% of scenes in the 1980s depicted fathers as having incompetent parenting, compared to 56% in the 2010s.
+This is despite an increase of fathers spending an average of 2.5 hours per week in 1965 to seven hours per week in 2011 on childcare.